 This is something that I would only recommend as a last resort as the last thing you want to have looming over you when you’re on your honeymoon is credit card debt.

-6. Open a Wedding/Honeymoon specific high-interest savings account
+6. Open a Wedding and/or Honeymoon specific high-interest savings account

 Open a high-interest savings account, move your current savings into the fund and redirect your ongoing savings capacity into here.